Skip to Content

 With cool days and a bit of wind, I had to wait until day four of my cruise for the Green Thunder to open.
 With only two other guests willing to try, I had multiple runs on the Green Thunder.

-Other complimentary venues include the Blue Iguana Cantina, the Red Frog Pub, and pastries and sweet goods at the Fountain Café.
-Pizza and ice cream lovers can get pizza and soft-serve almost any time they want, and without a surcharge.
+Other complimentary venues include the Red Frog Pub, and pastries and sweet goods at the Fountain Café.
+Pizza and ice cream lovers can get pizza and soft-serve almost any time they want without a surcharge.

 I ate most of my meals in the main dining room because it’s the safest place when cruising with multiple food allergies.
-My waiter was excellent and made recommendations every day.
+My waiter was excellent and made daily recommendations.

 He often brought things to the table that no one had ordered in an attempt to get everyone to experiment with flavors.
 I tried the frog legs, alligator, and escargot during that cruise.